Purusharth07/Human_Resource_Analysis-and-Employee_Attrition_Prediction/README.md

-# Human Resource Analysis and Employee Attrition Prediction in Python
+# Human Resource Analysis and Employee Attrition Prediction using Python

 #### Attrition in business can mean the reduction in staff and employees in a company through normal means, such as retirement and resignation, the loss of customers or clients to old age or growing out of the company's target demographic.